Charckle/lotrx/README.md

 # To Do
 - upgrade pathfinding a second time
+- doubleclick on unit, to select all of them on screen
 - siege lvl 1
 	- ram siege weapon DONE (bigger units?)
 	- oil siege weapons DONE